-1. What is Relationships and Sex Education
+2. What is relationship and sex education

 Relationships and Sex Education relates to learning about physical, moral and emotional development, understanding the importance of family life as well as of stable and loving relationships, and promoting British values such as tolerance.
 It involves acquiring information, developing skills and forming positive beliefs, values and attitudes and supports young people in developing self-confidence in preparing for physical and emotional changes into adulthood.
 RSE has an integral part to play in building pupils' mental wellbeing and their understanding of themselves as part of a family, community and wider society.
 As our pupils grow, they will understand their rights as global citizens but also the responsibility that this brings.